hillaryychan/COMP3141/notes/02_Induction-Data-Types-and-Classes.md

 ##### Newtypes

-A common technique is to define a ***separate type*** that is represented identically to the original type, but can have its own, different type class instances.
-`newtype` allows you to encapsulate an existing type to add constraints or properties without adding runtime overload.
+A common technique is to define a ***separate type*** that is represented identically to the original type, but can have its own different type class instances. `newtype` allows you to encapsulate an existing type to add constraints or properties without adding runtime overload.
-In Haskell, this is done with the `newtype` keyword
+In Haskell, this is done with the `newtype` keyword.

 A `newtype` declaration is much like a `data` declaration except that there can be only **one constructor** and it must take exactly **one argument**: